hwanggu-corgi/hwanggu-log/update.md

     - [ ]: You must use synchronization function provided in `sync.c`
     - [ ]: You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

+1. Corgi working on uploading hyungmogu.com to github pages

-1. Corgi add progress #89 on assignment 2, CSC 369♥♥
+2. Corgi add progress #89 on assignment 2, CSC 369♥♥
     - Corgi working on adding code to `msg_queue_read` #22
         - Corgi adding code
             - Moe corgi piecing puzzles